hyperledger/indy-plenum/plenum/test/README.md

 instance of the malicious primary at the expense of the other protocol instances.

-Following the reception of 2f matching
+Following the reception of n-f-1 matching
 PREPARE messages from distinct replicas of the same protocol instance that are consistent with a PRE-PREPARE message, a replica r sends a commit message <COMMIT, v, n, d, r>~µr that is authenticated with a MAC authenticator (Step 5 in the figure).

-After the reception of 2f + 1 matching COMMIT
-messages from distinct replicas of the same protocol instance, a replica gives back the ordered request to the node it is running on.
+After the reception of n-f matching COMMIT messages from distinct replicas of the same protocol instance, a replica gives back the ordered request to the node it is running on.